DrWindu/galac_song/README.md

-# Lair game template

-An empty game based on [Lair](https://github.com/draklaw/lair).
-Use this as a starting point for a game jam.
+# Draklia's game for Ludum Dare 39 (to be named...)

+This one is going to be a platformer.

 ## Presentation

-[ Write here a nice description of your game ! ]
+[ TODO ! ]

-TODO list if you use this:
-- Change the name of the project in `CMakeLists.txt`.
-- Add authors to AUTORS.
-- Code your game !

 ## Compilation